-Graduate Scholarships
+Postgraduate Scholarships

 Following are details of scholarships available to postgraduate students at UNSW.

-The scholarships are listed by Faculty and course (eg scholarships in Science or Engineering) or whether they are available to undertake travel.
-If a scholarship is available to all students it will be listed in the General Scholarships section.
+The scholarships are listed by Faculty and course (e.g. scholarships in Science or Engineering) or whether they are available to undertake travel.
+If students from more than one Faculty are able to apply the scholarship is listed in the General Scholarships section.
 For further information contact:

-The Scholarships Unit The University of New South Wales Sydney 2052 Australia
+The Scholarships and Student Loans Unit The University of New South Wales Sydney 2052 Australia

-Tel (02) 9385 3100/3101/1462 Fax (02) 9662 1049
+Tel (02) 9385 3100/3101/1462 Fax (02) 9385 3732 Email: scholarships@unsw.edu.au

-E-mail: R.Plain@unsw.edu.au

-General Scholarships
+General